AU-VisualizationOfGameTheoryPrinciples/RPSGameVisualization/README.md

 $$dR = 1 - dC - dL$$

 - see the [Game Theory 101](https://www.youtube.com/watch?v=C6_72XPpKNQ&list=PLKI1h_nAkaQoDzI4xDIXzx6U2ergFmedo&index=39) video series for more information, which was used as a basis

+## Credits

+Sounds of Freesound.org were used on this application.

+- "Stone.wav" by danielpodlovics of Freesound.org
+- "Book, Flipping Through Pages, A.wav" by InspectorJ (www.jshaw.co.uk) of Freesound.org
+- "Scissors.wav" by Godowan of Freesound.org
+- "metallic_cling1.mp3" by ZorroBms1001 of Freesound.org